harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ### Log In to Azure CLI

-Open your terminal and enter `az login`.
+Open your terminal in Visual Studio Code (Windows: ``Ctrl+``` and enter `az login`.
 This will launch a browser window you will use to log in with the credentials from your new Azure account.

 Image credit: [Stebbes87](https://commons.wikimedia.org/wiki/File:Sunshine_above_clouds.jpg) / [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0)